tigrisdata/tigris-os-docs/docs/concepts/authnz/index.md

 aws iam attach-user-policy --policy-arn <generated_policy_arn_from_previous_step> --user-name <tid_>
 ```

-Here `--user-name` can be either human user id or machine user id.
+Here `--user-name` is access key id.

 After the user has been authenticated successfully, the system gets the context
 about the current user.
 This context includes metadata about users like user_id,
-user_role (namespace_owner, regular), machine users (access keys),
+user_role (namespace_owner, regular), machine users (access keys) and so on.
-human_user_id, and so on.
-Using these users’ metadata, Tigris pulls the attached
+Using these users’ metadata, Tigris pulls the attached IAM policies for this
-IAM policies for this user from its IAM store.
-The user's context with regard to
+user from its IAM store.
+The user's context with regard to the bucket is pulled
-the bucket is pulled if the user is the owner of the bucket.
+if the user is the owner of the bucket.

 With this information, Tigris evaluates the access and grants or denies access
 to the operation.